sparkfun/SparkFun_RTK_Everywhere_Firmware/docs/menu_debug_hardware.md

 </figcaption>
 </figure>

-From the System Menu, pressing H will enter the Hardware Debug Menu.
+From the System Menu, pressing 'h' will enter the Hardware Debug Menu.
 This menu controls various advanced settings, mostly used to enable the printing of verbose debugging messages.

 - 1 - Turn on/off the regular battery status message over serial config.
 - 3 - Turn on/off the display of TP time sync information.